laravel/docs/authentication.md

 <a name="summary-choosing-your-stack"></a>
 #### Summary & Choosing Your Stack

-In summary, if your application will be accessed using a browser, your application will use Laravel's built-in authentication services.
+In summary, if your application will be accessed using a browser and you are building a monolithic Laravel application, your application will use Laravel's built-in authentication services.

-Next, if your application offers an API, you will choose between [Passport](/docs/{{version}}/passport) or [Sanctum](/docs/{{version}}/sanctum) to provide API token authentication for your application.
+Next, if your application offers an API that will be consumed by third parties, you will choose between [Passport](/docs/{{version}}/passport) or [Sanctum](/docs/{{version}}/sanctum) to provide API token authentication for your application.
 In general, Sanctum should be preferred when possible since it is a simple, complete solution for API authentication, SPA authentication, and mobile authentication, including support for "scopes" or "abilities".

+If you are building a single-page application (SPA) that will be powered by a Laravel backend.
+You should use [Laravel Sanctum](/docs/{{version}}/sanctum).
+When using Sanctum, you will either need to [manually implement your own backend authentication routes](#authenticating-users) or utilize [Laravel Fortify](https://github.com/laravel/fortify) as a headless authentication backend provider.

 Passport may be chosen when your application absolutely needs all of the features provided by the OAuth2 specification.